Safari Rally: Modern event

 From the 2003 edition, the event became part of the African Rally Championship.
 The event was modernised, with shorter stages and running on closed roads - like other events in the World Championship.
 Two editions of the rally - 2007 and 2009 - were also part of the Intercontinental Rally Challenge.
 In 2013, President of Kenya Uhuru Kenyatta announced a plan to return the Safari Rally to the world championship.

 On the 27 September 2019, it was announced that the 2020 edition would be part of the World Rally Championship.
 This event was later cancelled due to the COVID-19 pandemic.
 The Safari Rally eventually made a comeback to the WRC in 2021 after an eighteen-year hiatus from the 24–27 June, with a successful event held in Kenya on the floor of the Rift Valley in Naivasha, Nakuru County.
 Sebastian Ogier and Julien Ingrassia emerged as winners in their Toyota Yaris WRC.
 The Safari has a WRC contract until 2026.

-Past winners
+Winners

 Kenyan drivers Shekhar Mehta and Carl Tundo have been the most successful competitors, with five outright victories each.
 Mehta won first in 1973, then consecutively from 1979 to 1982 - all while the event was part of the world championship.
 Tundo won five editions when the event was part of the African Rally Championship - the 2004, 2009, 2011, 2012 and 2018 events.
 Tundo has also finished on the podium twelve times, ahead of fellow Kenyan Ian Duncan with nine podium finishes.